Game Breakers are more prevalent in the Super Robot Wars games than you think. This is what happens when Banpresto forgets to nerf Humongous Mecha.

-Judau is basically Amuro with a different set of Spirit Commands and a more powerful Gundam ZZ, in terms of offensive power.
-As with Amuro, giving him enough kills (which is a matter of Basara and switching him around to use the Nu Gundam) grants him the Full-Armored Gundam ZZ.
+Judau is basically Amuro with a different set of Spirit Commands and a more powerful Gundam ZZ, offensively speaking.
+As with Amuro, giving him enough kills (which is a matter of Basara again, but switching Judau into the Nu Gundam) grants him the Full-Armored Gundam ZZ.

 Usso starts with the mediocre Victory Gundam, but gets the V2 Gundam with strong attacks and good stats.
-Later on, it gets the V2 Assault and V2 Buster Mecha Expansion Packs; by taking the proper proper routes, the Assault Buster can be unlocked.
-While the Packs are good in their own rights, but Assault Buster is a bonafide Lightning Bruiser with three MAP attacks equipped.
-Oh, and unlike most Gundam protagonists in SRW, Usso has a sub-pilot, granting him access to a second set of Spirit Commands.
+Later on, it gets the V2 Assault and V2 Buster Mecha Expansion Packs; by taking the proper routes, the Assault Buster can be unlocked.
+While the packs are good in their own right, the Assault Buster is a bonafide Lightning Bruiser with three MAP attacks.
+Oh, and unlike most Gundam protagonists in SRW (aside from Garrod), Usso has a sub-pilot, granting him access to a second set of Spirit Commands.

-The Vayete carries a 1-6 ranged, post-movement "Beam Cannon" with respectable attack power at 20 EN per shot, making it a go-to unit for fast strikes instead of relying on a Character having pilot skills like "Hit & Away"note If the pilot attacks first without moving, the pilot's unit can still perform movement after attacking, in a game where a range of 1-4 is considered standard for reals; other Mobile Suit Gundam Wing units lean towards a 1-3 range.
-Similarly, the Mericurius is nothing to scoff: its "Crash Shield" is a 1-3 ranged, physical attack with reasonable power with no cost and has the beam-dampening "Planet Defensor", though it's only marginally better than the Gundams in this regard.
+The Vayeate carries a 1-6 ranged, post-movement "Beam Cannon" with respectable attack power at 20 EN per shot, making it a go-to unit for fast strikes instead of relying on a character having pilot skills like "Hit & Away"note If the pilot attacks first without moving, the pilot's unit can still move after attacking, in a game where a range of 1-4 is considered standard for reals; other Mobile Suit Gundam Wing units lean towards a 1-3 range.
+Similarly, the Mercurius and its "Crash Shield" is a 1-3 ranged, physical attack with reasonable power, no EN or Will requirements and the unit has the beam-dampening "Planet Defensors", though it's only marginally better than the Gundams in this regard.

 Super Robot Wars OG Saga: Endless Frontier

-The first game gives us Reiji Arisu, the party's strongest attacker, and carries the "Soul"note In the Endless Frontier games, "Soul" deals twice the damage for the next attack, rather than 2.5 times and "Swift"note Perform the first action on the next turn, regardless of allied/enemy speed Spirit Commands.
-He's preceded by Haken Browning later in the game, who combines a more modest "Valor" Spirit Command note In the Endless Frontier games, "Valor" deals 50% more damage for the next attack, instead with his Special Skill "Rampage Specter".
+The first game gives us Reiji Arisu, the party's strongest attacker, who carries the "Soul"note In the Endless Frontier games, "Soul" deals twice the damage for the next attack, rather than 2.5 times and "Swift"note Perform the first action on the next turn, regardless of allied/enemy speed Spirit Commands.
+He's preceded by Haken Browning later in the game, who combines a more modest "Valor" Spirit Commandnote In the Endless Frontier games, "Valor" deals 50% more damage for the next attack, instead with his Special Skill "Rampage Specter".
 No Mooks can survive it, while end-game bosses will get a significant portion of their HP chipped away because of it.

 In the sequel, Reiji gets the Special Skills "Arisu Ryuu Tenchi Shinmei"note Refill 50-100 Spirit Points to the party and "Arisu Ryuu Ura Kimon Kaihou"note Gain the effects of "Swift" for the party.
-Combined with newcomer Aledy Nassh's "Aspire" Spirit Command note Refill the Frontier Gauge to 100%, you can create a loop that gives infinite SP to the whole team.
-Also consider that Reiji has the "Friendship" Spirit Command note Recover 30% HP to the party, and add Haken's "Canfield" Special Skill note Gain the effects of "Alert" (all enemy attacks will miss for one turn) to the mix, only the latter parts of the Bonus Dungeon can pose a threat to the party.
+Combined with newcomer Aledy Nassh and his "Aspire" Spirit Commandnote Refill the Frontier Gauge to 100%, the player can create a loop that gives infinite Spirit Points to the team.
+Also consider that Reiji has the "Friendship" Spirit Commandnote Recover 30% HP to the party, and add Haken's "Canfield" Special Skillnote Gain the effects of "Alert" (all enemy attacks will miss for one turn) to the mix, only the latter parts of the Bonus Dungeon can pose a threat to the party.